Avtem/LearnCpp-Quiz-201/step 04.md

-D) Goal: Allow the user to repeatedly input commands by creating namespace `UserInput`.
-It will help us to process the user input and to slide the puzzle Tiles around in the next step.
+D) Goal: In this step, we'll allow the user to repeatedly input game commands, handle invalid input, and implement the quit game command.

 These are the 5 commands our game will support (each of which will be input as a single character):
 * 'w' - slide tile up